DinoChiesa/Apigee-Powershell-Admin/README.md

 ### Export an API Proxy

-This creates a zip file.
+This creates a zip file with the contents of the API Proxy.

 ```
 PS C:\dev\ps> Export-EdgeApi -Name oauth2-pwd-cc -Revision 8